calebjmatthews/endless-desert/concept.md

     - Explorer offers to unusually good randomly generated expedition
     - Gain of small amount of unusual resource
     - Wanderer offers tip
-    - Natural phenomena (animal migration, plant blooming after rain, atrological event) with small knowledge gain
+    - Natural phenomena (animal migration, plant blooming after rain, atrological event) with small knowledge gain and travel notes later
+    - Exploring craftsman gives you blueprints
+    - Crafting-type leader has an inspiration for a craft, and requires specific resources to create

 Resource Subcategories:
   - Sand